Nancy in front of her art at Core Contemporary, Las Vegas

 In April of 2019, Good was selected from applicants across the state to participate in the Nevada Arts Council's inaugural Basin to Range (BRX) program.
 This participation included the award of a grant to help support a collaborative partnership with St. Mary's Art Center (Virginia City, NV) to create a unique traveling art exhibition of 30 artists from Las Vegas and Virginia City.

 Most recently, Good has founded CORE Arts Concord Inc., an arts nonprofit dedicated to arts and culture opportunities, education and community engagement founded in equity, tolerance and inclusion.
 This nonprofit "arm" of her gallery will provide support for dedicated mid-career Las Vegas fine artists.

-A published and award-winning artist, Good’s work is regularly seen in exhibits across the country in high profile locations such as Las Vegas City Hall, Donna Beam Fine Art Gallery (UNLV), Marjorie Barrick Museum of Art (UNLV), Nevada Humanities, HERE Arts in NYC, Nashville International Airport, Nashville Convention & Visitors Bureau, Bridgestone Arena in Nashville, Tennessee, Contemporary Arts Center in Las Vegas, Burning Man, Life is Beautiful Festival and galleries in the Southeast, New York, Montana, Nevada and California.
+A published and award-winning artist, Good’s work is regularly seen in exhibits and installations across the country in high profile locations such as Meow Wolf Las Vegas, City of Las Vegas galleries, Donna Beam Fine Art Gallery (UNLV), Marjorie Barrick Museum of Art (UNLV), Nevada Humanities, HERE Arts in NYC, Nashville International Airport, Nashville Convention & Visitors Bureau, Bridgestone Arena in Nashville, Burning Man, Life is Beautiful Festival and galleries in the Southeast, New York, Montana, Nevada and California.
 Her work is also found in important private collections throughout the U.S. and overseas through sales, gifts and charitable donations, including the acquisition of her work by the Marjorie Barrick Museum of Fine Art and celebrity chef Wolfgang Puck.
 Most recently, Good has received three Congressional Commendations for her artistic contributions.